What Is Sin?

 Those are fleshly actions of sin that look bad on the outside–typical by the world’s view.
 But there are good looking fleshly sins as well, such as mission work and philanthropy.
 How can those things be sin?…Our attitudes behind them.
 If we have selfish or arrogant attitudes while acting on anything–even preaching–it’s sin.
 Sin works its way through our flesh–our hands, feet, mouth, and brain.

 Sin is a power in this fallen world.
 It’s like gravity.
-You can’t see it, but it effects absolutely everything.
+You can’t see it, but it impacts absolutely everything.
 For this reason, you can be driving down the road just fine, nobody is with you, nothing is on the radio, and traffic is smooth–but yet, you get that sinful thought.
 “Where did that come from?” you might think.
 That thought is the power of sin working itself through your flesh–but that sinful thought is not you, and it’s not coming from your perfect spirit.
 It’s an outside force.

 Through Adam, the power of sin entered this world.
 Through Jesus, the power of sin was defeated.
 When we believe Christ has forgiven us of our sins committed (even future sins), He comes and lives inside of us making us holy after killing off our old sinful spirit (see Romans 5, Romans 6).